SaiTejaPurella/FOST-Assignment-55-56/.github/CODE_OF_CONDUCT.md

 Project maintainers are responsible for clarifying and enforcing our standards.

 ## Enforcement
-Instances of abusive behavior may be reported by contacting Sai Teja at [saitejapurella4980@gmail.com].
+Instances of abusive behavior may be reported by contacting Sai Teja or Vamshi at [saitejapurella4980@gmail.com].

 This Code of Conduct is adapted from the Contributor Covenant, version 2.1.